CNAO/Notes/Cluster.md

 # New Users
 ## Operations to be performed on the cluster
-1. ADMIN: add a user (no admin) to each cluster machine matching that of the user on their own laptop;
+1. ADMIN: add a user (no need for admin rights) to each cluster machine matching that of the user on their own laptop;
 2. USER: `ssh` on the cluster AP machine and fetch an HTCondor IDToken for the remote access of the user: `condor_token_fetch -token name_of_laptop` (see the [HTCondor man page](https://htcondor.readthedocs.io/en/latest/users-manual/submitting-a-remote-job.html));

 ## Operations to be performed on the laptop of the user
 1. copy the newly created token file to the appropriate folder on the laptop.
 The token is found in `~/.condor/tokens.d/` on the cluster AP machine, and should be copied to the same path on the laptop of the user;
-2. create appropriate linux aliases to point to the cluster `schedd`, eg (code for `~/.bashrc`):
+2. create appropriate linux aliases to run htcondor commands (for managing jobs) pointing to the cluster `schedd`;
+3. copy the file `51-run-as-user.conf` (provided by the admin) in the folder `/etc/condor/config.d` and restart condor (e.g. by typing `systemctl restart condor` on terminal).
+For both operations, root permissions are needed.

+The following is an example of list of aliases to be set up (code for `~/.bashrc`):
 ```
 # HTCONDOR remote submission
 my_condor_schedd="\"<192.168.abc.xyz:1234?addrs=192.168.abc.xyz-1234&alias=__MYWONDERFULCLUSTERAP__&noUDP&sock=schedd_abcd_1234>\""